gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I AM E lohim!
+I AM E lohim!
 Even your mighty creator!
-I AM E l Elyon!
+I AM E l Elyon!
 Even the Most High God!
-I AM E l Olam!
+I AM E l Olam!
 Even The Everlasting God!
-I AM E l Shaddai!
+I AM E l Shaddai!
 Even The Almighty God!
-I AM E l Roi!
+I AM E l Roi!
 Because there is nothing hidden from my sight!
-I AM Y HVH Jireh!
+I AM Y HVH Jireh!
 Because I AM he who provides!
-I AM Y HVH Rapha!
+I AM Y HVH Rapha!
 The Lord your healer!
-I AM Y HVH Nissi!
+I AM Y HVH Nissi!
 Because I AM Your Banner!
-I AM Y HVH Shalom!
+I AM Y HVH Shalom!
 And I have sent Yeshua HaMashiach as your peace treaty between you and I!
-I AM Y HVH Raah!
+I AM Y HVH Raah!
 For I AM he who has provided my perfect shepherd, even Yeshua HaMashiach!
-I AM Y HVH Tsidkenu!
+I AM Y HVH Tsidkenu!
 I am the Lord of Righteousness!
-I AM Y HVH Shammah!
+I AM Y HVH Shammah!
 Because I am the Lord your God who is forever there for my creation.
-I AM A donai!
+I AM A donai!
 Because I AM Sovereign over ALL!
-I AM Y HVH because I AM who I AM!
+I AM Y HVH because I AM who I AM!
 And many more names and attributes do I have, so hear my voice that roars as the thunders in the heavens, O’ Israel, because I AM the God of your Fathers that you falsely worship in stubbornness.
-I AM t he God of Abraham that you have forsaken!
+I AM t he God of Abraham that you have forsaken!
-I AM t he God of Jacob even whom you have left to go into the arms of another, and you have run to your false gods even proud of your rebellion.
+I AM t he God of Jacob even whom you have left to go into the arms of another, and you have run to your false gods even proud of your rebellion.
 Understand Israel that you are in the grips of the Synagogue of Satan even those who say they are of Israel who lie and are not.
 Hear my voice O’ Israel, and come to Yeshua HaMashiach in this last time because I am calling you in my love for you and I do extend my grace and mercy to you in this time.
 But you are a stubborn nation and the stubbornness and hardheartedness of your Fathers you have made your own, and you have rejected the God of your Fathers whom you worship in an unlearned and false manner because my people are destroyed for lack of knowledge, so come to Yeshua HaMashiach and learn of him so that you may yet achieve salvation at his mighty hand.
 O’ Israel, how my heart breaks for you because I took you like a tender plant in a barren wilderness ready to perish and wither away evermore and gave you life and made you a peculiar people unto myself.
 I entered into many covenants with your Fathers, even covenants they were unable to keep because of the sin and corruption inherent in the blood of Adam.
 But I AM the Lord Your God who remembers and who has kept my promises and covenants and I will yet fulfill every promise and covenant ever made to mankind even in the face of Yeshua HaMashiach, who is my beloved son Jesus the Christ.
 O’ Israel, will you remain faithless and disobedient?
 Will you forever join your enemies in their eternal punishment?
 And so it is that you have been disobedient and you have walked in partial blindness, and I have taken your nation from you and you are no longer led by Yahweh The Great Eternal God.
 But in your